 - Release Date

 The scheme is sort of silly today, particularly when you consider how stupid it would be to hijack a subway train in NYC.
 Aren’t there better, smarter ways to amass a ransom?
 Wouldn’t this city, in particular, be (perhaps overly) prepared to respond to criminal terrorist actions, given its recent history?
-This film’s NYC has become a kinder, gentler metropolis thankfully devoid of those laughable stereotypes present in the original: The Mayor isn’t a bawling goon, the hostages aren’t a catalogue of racial profiles, and the general negativity of the urban sprawl doesn’t lace every scene.
+This film’s NYC has become a kinder, gentler metropolis, thankfully devoid of those laughable stereotypes present in the original: The Mayor isn’t a bawling goon, the hostages aren’t racial profiles, and the general negativity of the urban sprawl doesn’t inhabit every scene.
 At one point, Travolta announces that NYC “is the biggest rathole in the world.”
 That description hasn’t been true since Jason Takes Manhattan.

 Scott forgoes some aspects of his usual overloaded post-modern stylization.
 He leaves his fast-paced cutting on the wayside, though the swooshing camera movements remain.
 There’s none of those pointless flash-jumps like in Scott’s Man on Fire, and not too many speed-ups or slow-downs.
 But the slow-motion is that hazy type that looks like you’ve opened your eyes underwater.
 A countdown meter bursts onto the screen occasionally, and you might remember a similar device from Scott’s Spy Game.
 It’s meant to create suspense, except, there’s not much suspense to be found here.